 The objective of this award is to reward an SME food retailer selling organic products.
 This award is organised by the European Economic and Social Committee.

-- SAiFRESC, Catarroja, Valencian Community, Spain
+SAiFRESC, Catarroja, Valencian Community, Spain

-- Category 7: Best organic restaurant/food service
+Category 7: Best organic restaurant/food service

-The objective of this award is to reward an SM restaurant/food service restaurant (standalone or part of a hotel) and/or food service (caterer or canteen) proposing organic certified references in their menu.
+The objective of this award is to reward an SME restaurant/food service restaurant (standalone or part of a hotel) and/or food service (caterer or canteen) proposing organic certified references in their menu.
 This award is organised by the European Economic and Social Committee.

-- Kalf & Hansen, Stockholm, Sweden
+Kalf & Hansen, Stockholm, Sweden

 Applications